-Scoring Rubric for Educational Technology beoring Rubiic 101 Laucanonai reennonogy
+Scoring Rubric for Educational Technology

 Performance Description Points A Level 3 response exceeds the standards and reflects that a student can demonstrate knowledge and ability beyond the requirements for Educational Technology GLEs 1.3.1, 1.3.2, and 1.3.3.
-11 - 13 A Level 2 response meets the standards and reflects that a student understands and is able to perform GLE 1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry , GLE 1.3.2 Locate and organize information from a variety of sources and media and GLE 1.3.3 Analyze, synthesize, and ethically use information to develop a solution, make informed decisions, and report results BY using technology to create a paper or presentation that develops a position on the economic and geographic factors that influenced the movements of two groups of people.
-7 - 10 A Level 1 response reflects that a student is still working toward meeting GLEs 1.3.1, 1.3.2, and 1.3.3.
-0 - 6
+10 - 11 A Level 2 response meets the standards and reflects that a student understands and is able to perform GLE 1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry , GLE 1.3.2 Locate and organize information from a variety of sources and media and GLE 1.3.3 Analyze, synthesize, and ethically use information to develop a solution, make informed decisions, and report results BY using technology to create a paper or presentation that develops a position on the economic and geographic factors that influenced the movements of two groups of people.
+5 - 9 A Level 1 response reflects that a student is still working toward meeting GLEs 1.3.1, 1.3.2, and 1.3.3.
+0 - 4